 And lastly, never toss in any cans, glass, plastic bottles or any foreign matter into the fire, period.
 Campfire pits are not trash cans.

-We all know that camping and alcohol use is like a dysfunctional marriage.
-Even slight alcohol use may distort sound judgement and slow reaction time.
+We all know that camping, alcohol and drug use is like a dysfunctional marriage.
+Even slight alcohol or even using some prescription drugs use may affect your judgement and slow your reaction time.

 Another option is using a propane fire pit instead.
 That way, you can extinguish your fire with just a turn of the knob and shutting off the propane when calling it a night.

-Never leave a campfire unattended.
 No matter how small, never turn your back on or walk away from your bonfire; not even to just run into your tent or RV to fetch the marshmallows, grab a beverage or hit the bathroom.
-An adult should always be present to tend and monitor your campfire!

 Again, it bears repeating, never leave your campsite until you know for sure those coals are completely cool.

 ✰ RV CAMPING TIP ✰ RV Trip Wizard helps you plan the perfect trip and their RV GPS app turns your phone into an RV Safe GPS to get you there safely.
 Have a question about ANYTHING related to RVing, join the conversation at any of their awesome RV forum communities.